Senior Pet Care: A Comprehensive Guide to Supporting Your Aging CompanionKidney Disease in Dogs: What it is and when to euthanize

 In the later stages, kidney disease progresses rapidly, and pet owners may notice their dog’s condition worsening quickly.
 Severe symptoms will impact daily life, and the focus shifts from treatment to managing comfort, ensuring the dog’s remaining time is as comfortable as possible.

-In addition to following your veterinarian's treatment plan, you can also try to keep your dog as comfortable as possible while at home.
-Managing the conditions at home that may cause your dog stress will help their overall wellbeing.
+In addition to following your veterinarian’s treatment plan, you can also try to keep your dog as comfortable as possible while at home.
+Managing the conditions at home that may cause your dog stress will help his overall wellbeing.

 The best homemade diet for a dog with kidney failure should focus on high-quality, easily digestible protein sources, such as lean chicken or turkey, to reduce kidney strain.
 Keep in mind that protein should be served in moderation.
 Some examples include: